LinsongGuo/recursive-interrupt/uintr/README.md

 10 UIPIs sent, 10 received
 ```

-This means that uintr handlers execute recursively.
+This means that uintr handlers are executed recursively.